TCGSLAYERCollector community. No hype.

 An Elite Trainer Box contains 9 packs plus accessories (sleeves, dice, condition markers).
 Retail price: $49.99.
 That's $5.55 per pack, plus you get the accessories.

 The accessories (65 card sleeves, 6 damage dice, 1 condition marker, 45 energy cards) are worth roughly $8–12 at retail.
 So your effective pack cost is closer to $4.44–$4.55/pack.
-That's good.
+That's good — essentially the same cost-per-pack as a booster box once you factor in the accessories.

 The problem: 9 packs is a small sample size.
 You're at the mercy of variance.
 The odds of hitting any SIR in 9 packs are roughly 10%.
 You'll likely hit 1–2 ex cards and possibly an Illustration Rare.
 That's a reasonable return.